ryco117/CryptoChat/README.md

 **String Inputs:**
 ```
 -ip	--ip-address		//specify the ip address to attempt to connect to
+-p	--proxy				//use proxy at IPv4 address and port
 -o	--output			//save the keys generated to files which can be reused
 -sp --save-public		//save the peers public key to a specified file
 -lk	--load-keys			//specify the files to load keys from (public and private) to use